ziur/efeeder/README.md

 PATH
 Path_to_apache_maven_directory\bin; Example: ~\apache-maven-3.3.9\bin;

+M2_HOME
+Path_to_apache_maven_directory

+MAVEN_HOME
+Path_to_apache_maven_directory

 ### Download and install efeeder

 1. Create a directory where the application will be downloaded from git.
 For example: ~/USER_HOME/git_projects/
 2. Go to the directory just created and perform the following command: git clone https://github.com/ziur/efeeder
+3. Create the database schema:
+      Launch mysql workbench
+      Create a database with the name efeeder (CREATE SCHEMA efeeder) Open a command prompt and execute the following command: mvn liquibase:update
+4. Start tomcat server
-3. Go to folder efeeder, created in step 2.
+5. Go to folder efeeder, created in step 2
-4. Execute the command: mvn tomcat7:deploy (the tomcat server should be running before executing this step)
+6. In a command prompt window, execute: mvn tomcat7:deploy (the tomcat server should be running before executing this step).

+Note: If the line above doesn't work, execute: mvn tomcat7:redeploy
+7. Open a webpage with localhost:9999 and check it works.

+### Jacoco configuration
+* In path_to_tomcat/bin: Create a new file called setenv.bat and put the following line: set CATALINA_OPTS=%CATALINA_OPTS% -javaagent:"c:\jacoco-jar-pez\org.jacoco.agent.jar=jmx=true,output=tcpserver,address=localhost,port=6300"

+	NOTE:  Modify jacoco agent location according to yours (either in .m2 or in another location)
+### Generate reports with jacoco
+1. Deploy efeeder in tomcat (startup tomcat before deploying)
+2. Execute mvn jacoco:dump
+3. Execute mvn jacoco:report

 ## License